Morecambe branch line: Electrification

 The Midland line was used for an early trial of electrification, opened between 13 April and 14 September 1908 using 6600 V AC at 25 Hz.
 In 1953, it was converted to 50 Hz as a trial, and this experiment led to the 25 kV, 50 Hz system becoming standard for new electrification.
-Latterly, former LNWR Euston to Watford EMU's ran on the Morecambe and Heysham line, converted to AC overhead operation.
+Latterly, former LNWR Euston to Watford EMUs ran on the Morecambe and Heysham line, converted to AC overhead operation.
 The branch remained electrified until it closed in 1966.